 Here are the times in North Carolina when it is a bit more difficult to rent out a vacant unit:

 January – February.
-It’s cold.
-It’s wet.
-It’s a pain to move in the winter.
+It’s cold, wet, and an overall pain to move in the winter.
 So most tenants don’t.
 In addition, they just spent every extra dollar they have on gifts for their friends and family.
 Who has money left over for a security deposit?

 September.
 If you are a parent, would you want to move right after your children started a new school year?
 Never.
 If given the option, parents will almost always choose to move during the summer months so they are settled before school starts.